Admyral-Security/admyral-quickstart/workflows/jira_notification_user_created/README.md

 ## Set Up Workflow

 1. Open the `jira_notification_user_created.py` file
-2. Adjust the `email` with the email of the person to receive the slack notification
+2. Adjust the `email` parameter with the email of the person to receive the slack notification

 Use the CLI to push the workflow: